comfortablynumb/victor/README.md

 ## Overview

-Victor is a statsd server that can rate limit metrics based on their cardinality (unique combinations of metric name and tags).
+Victor is a statsd server (using the one from [Attlasian](https://github.com/atlassian/gostatsd)) that can rate limit metrics based on their cardinality (unique combinations of metric name and tags).
 By limiting high-cardinality metrics, Victor can dramatically reduce costs in your metrics infrastructure.
 High-cardinality metrics, if left unchecked, can lead to exponential growth in storage requirements and processing overhead.

 Key features:

 - Acts as a statsd proxy server that can forward metrics to other statsd-compatible backends
 - Rate limits metrics based on unique tag combinations using HyperLogLog for cardinality estimation
 - Significant cost savings by preventing cardinality explosions in your metrics backend
-- Configurable rate limits per metric name
+- Configurable rate limits using a default limit and, optionally, a limit per metric name
-- Automatic clearing of cardinality tracking after a configurable duration
+- Automatic clearing of cardinality tracking after a configurable duration.
+This is useful to control costs in SaaS that measure costs by metric + tag cardinality in a fixed time window (e.g. 1 hour)
 - Support for multiple backend types

 ## How it works